 - Blood pressure problems

 Some side effects are more common with certain drugs.
 For example, some drugs often cause a bothersome skin rash.
 Other drugs can cause problems with wound healing or even holes in the colon.
 Ask your doctor what you can expect with the drugs you will receive.

-More detailed information about the targeted drugs used for colorectal cancer can be found in our document Colorectal Cancer.
+More detailed information about the targeted drugs used for colorectal cancer can be found in Colorectal Cancer.

-More information about these kinds of drugs can be found in our document Targeted Therapy.
+More information about these kinds of drugs can be found in Targeted Therapy.